Path Ranking with Attention to Type Hierarchies: Attentive Path Ranking

-\subsubsection{Attention Pooling}
+\subsection{Attention Pooling}

-After the representations of path patterns between two entities are obtained using the above models, it's important to jointly reason about these representations to make prediction.
-Previous neural network models \cite{cvsm} and \cite{chains} use a feed-forward network to condense path representation for each path $p_i$ to a single value $s_i$.
-One of the following pooling methods $f_{pool}$: Max, Average, Top-K, or LogSumExp, is then used to combine these values together
+After representations of all paths in $\mathcal{P}_{ik}$ are obtained using the above models, we then reason over all of the resulting information, jointly, to make the prediction of whether $(e_i, r_j, e_k)$ is true.

+Prior neural network models \cite{cvsm} and \cite{chains} use a feed-forward network to condense the vector representation for each path $p_i$ to a single value $s_i$.
+One of the pooling methods $f_{pool}$ -- Max, Average, Top-K, or LogSumExp -- is then applied to all $s_i$ values, combining them and then passing the result through a sigmoid function $\sigma$ to make the final prediction

-Compressing vector representations of paths to single values hinders the model's ability to collectively reason about the rich contextual information in the vectors.
-We propose to leverage another similar attention mechanism as that used to compute the type context vector, for integrating information from all paths.
-We use a trainable context vector $u$ to represent the relation we are trying to predict.
-Following similar steps for computing $\hat{\mathbf{a}}_t$ from $\{v_\tau(l_{t,1}),...,v_\tau(l_{t,C})\}$, here we compute a vector representation of all path patterns $\hat{\mathbf{p}}$ from $\{ v_\rho(\hat{p}_1),...,v_\rho(\hat{p}_N) \}$ conditioned on the context vector $u$:
+Compressing vector representations of paths to single values, as described above, hinders the model's ability to collectively reason about the rich contextual information in the vectors.
+As a result, in our approach we introduce the use of an attention mechanism for integrating information from all paths, similar to that used to compute the type context vector.
+We use a trainable relation-dependent vector $\bm{u}$ to represent the relation $r_j$ we are trying to predict.
+Following similar steps as when computing $\hat{\mathbf{a}}_t$ from $\{\bm{v}_\tau(l_{t,1}),...,\bm{v}_\tau(l_{t,C})\}$, here we compute a vector representation of all path patterns $\hat{\mathbf{p}}$ from $\{ \bm{v}_\rho(\hat{p}_1),...,\bm{v}_\rho(\hat{p}_N) \}$ conditioned on the relation-dependent vector $\bm{u}$:

-Because $\hat{\mathbf{p}}$ represents all the path patterns carrying information from both relations and entity types with correct level of abstraction, the probability that $r$ exists between $e_i$ and $e_k$ can be more accurately predicted using a feed-forward network $f_{pred}$ along with a sigmoid function $\sigma$:
+Since $\hat{\mathbf{p}}$ represents all the paths carrying information from both relations and entity types with correct levels of abstraction, the probability that $r_j$ exists between $e_i$ and $e_k$ can be accurately predicted using a feed-forward network $f_{pred}$ along with a sigmoid function $\sigma$: